-- Puncture the selected artery using standard technique with an 18 gag access needle.
-Upon vessel entry, insert: - Wire guide (standard .035 inch, 260/300 cm, 15 mm J tip or Bentson) Appropriate size sheath (e.g., 5 French). - Pigtail flush catheter (often radiopaque-banded sizing catheters; e.g., Cook Centimeter Sizing CSC-20 catheter). - 2.
-Perform angiography at the appropriate level.
-If using radiopaque markers, adjust position of the catheter as necessary and repeat angiography.
+- 1. Puncture the selected artery using standard technique with an 18 gage access needle.
+Upon vessel entry, insert: - Wire guide (standard .035 inch, 260/300 cm, 15 mm J tip or Bentson). - Appropriate size sheath (e.g., 5 French). - Pigtail flush catheter (often radiopaque-banded sizing catheters; e.g., Cook Centimeter Sizing CSC-20 catheter).
+2. Perform angiography at the appropriate level.
+If using radiopaque markers, - adjust position of the catheter as necessary and repeat angiography.
 3. Ensure the graft system has been flushed and primed with heparinized - saline (appropriate flush solution), and that all air has been removed.
 4. Give systemic heparin.
-Flush all catheters and wet all wire guides with - arinized saline.
-Reflush catheters and rewet wire guides after each exchange. - Replace the standard wire guide with a stiff .035 inch, 260/300 cm, LESDC wire guide and advance through the catheter and up to the aortic arch.
-NOTE: If the anatomy is difficult, consider using a brachio-femoral approach instead. - Remove the pigtail flush catheter and sheath.

-NOTE: At this stage, the second femoral artery can be accessed for angiographic catheter placement.
-Alternatively, consider using a brachial approach

-- 7. Introduce the freshly hydrated introduction system over the wire guide and advance it until the desired graft position is reached.
+Flush all catheters and wet all wire guides with heparinized saline.
+Reflush catheters and rewet wire guides after each . exchange

+- 5. Replace the standard wire guide with a stiff .035 inch, 260/300 cm, LESDC wire guide and advance through the catheter and up to the aortic arch NOTE: If the anatomy is difficult, consider using a brachio-femoral approach instead. - Remove the pigtail flush catheter and sheath. - NOTE: At this stage, the second femoral artery can be accessed for angiographic catheter placement.
+Alternatively, consider using a brachial approach. - 7.
+Introduce the freshly hydrated introduction system over the wire guide and advance it until the desired graft position is reached.
 CAUTION: To avoid inadvertent displacement of the graft during withdrawal of the sheath, it may be appropriate to momentarily decrease the patient's mean arterial pressure to approximately 80 mm Hg (at the discretion of the physician).
-CAUTION: To avoid twisting the endovascular gra aft, ne ver rota the introduction system when you introduce it.
+CAUTION: To avoid twisting the endovascular graft, never rotate the introduction system when you introduce it.
 Allow the device to conform naturally to the curves and tortuosity of the vessels.

-NOTE: The dilator tip will soften at body temperature. - Verify wire guide position in the aortic arch.
+- NOTE: The dilator tip will soften at body temperature.
+8. Verify wire guide position in the aortic arch.
 Ensure correct graft position.
-8. CAUTION: Care should be taken not to advance the sheath while the stent graft is still within it.
-Advancing the sheath at this stage may cause the barbs to perforate the introducer sheath. - 9.
-Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned to the open position.
-(Fig. 8) - Stabilize the gray positioner (introduction system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly with the

-Sheath officing and its fully expanded and the valve assembly with the Captor Sleeve docks with the black gripper.
-(Fig. 9) CAUTION: As the sheath is withdrawn, anatomy and graft position may change.
+CAUTION: Care should be taken not to advance the sheath while the stent graft is still within it.
+Advancing the sheath at this stage may cause the barbs to perforate the introducer sheath. - Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned to the open position.
+(Fig. 7) - 10.
+Stabilize the gray positioner (introduction system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly with the Captor Sleeve docks with the black gripper.
+(Fig. 8) CAUTION: As the sheath is withdrawn, anatomy and graft position may change.
 Prior to complete unsheathing of the graft, check distal gold markers to make sure visceral arteries will not be covered.
-Constantly monitor graft position and perform angiography to check position as ressary
+Constantly monitor graft position and perform angiography to check position as